 Interviews.
 Many internships include a personal interview as a required part of the admission process, while others allow for the opportunity for prospective interns to interview as a courtesy.
 If the interview is required, the internship staff usually makes an initial pass at reviewing the paper credentials and then invites the prospective candidate for a visit.
 Some internship agencies are quite adamant about how they do this - "don't call us, we'll call you if we want to visit with you."
 If the agency is not so hard-nosed about their interview policy, it is advisable for you to visit your top choices sometime during December of the year before you plan on attending.
 Personal contact with the internship staff lets them get a look at the person behind the paper, which usually works to your advantage.
 The visit also lets you get a firsthand look at them.
 Many a prospective intern has changed their ranking of preferences after interviewing with the staff at prospective internship agencies.
 When possible, your on-site interview should also include a meeting with current interns.
 Again, you often get the inside story from interns who are actually at the setting that you are checking out.
-If courtesy interviews are not available, factor that into your decision process, depending on how invested you are in that setting.
-COVID-19 UPDATE: For the 2020-2021 application cycle, the APPIC Board of Directors has released a set of recommendations to training directors regarding recruitment and interview processes in the face of the COVID-19 pandemic that states: For the coming year, "all doctoral internship and postdoctoral residency/fellowhip programs are strongly encouraged to exclusively use virtual, remote, or on-line open houses, interviews, and/or tours for the entire selection process and not to utilize or offer in-person recruitment formats."
+If courtesy interviews are not available, factor that into your decision process, depending on how invested you are in that setting. \COVID-19 UPDATE: For the 2020-2021 application cycle, the APPIC Board of Directors released a set of recommendations to training directors regarding recruitment and interview processes in the face of the COVID-19 pandemic that states: For the coming year, "all doctoral internship and postdoctoral residency/fellowhip programs are strongly encouraged to exclusively use virtual, remote, or on-line open houses, interviews, and/or tours for the entire selection process and not to utilize or offer in-person recruitment formats."
 Please note that this is a "strong encouragement" rather than a requirement, and sites should provide students with accurate information about their interview process so they can make informed decisions about where to apply.
+Additional updates on how internship sites will manage the interview and recruitment process for the 2021-2022 cycle will be distributed when they become available.